Can blockchain improve social infrastructures in the poverty-ridden continent of Africa? Well, a disclaimer for you, some of us think it could.

-Blockchain for Africa; Truth, or Rubbish?
+Blockchain for Africa – Truth or Rubbish?

 Recently, the Chinese government under Xi Jing Ping committed to investing up to $60 billion in Africa.
 With these funds, African nations will be looking to take advantage of China’s enthusiasm, to invest more in infrastructure development.
-As a result, various industries emerge, mainly Chinese business setting up around the continent.
+As a result, various industries are emerging, consisting of mainly Chinese business setting up around the continent.

 On the other hand, Kenya’s mobile money service, M-Pesa, has already received widespread adoption within and outside its borders.
 M-Pesa is already available to Asian countries such as India, through its parent company, Vodacom.
-With this in mind, many decisive themes of Blockchain application have come up.
+With this in mind, many decisive themes of blockchain application have come up.
 For example, blockchain may one day solve problems, such as land titling, and financial inclusion.

-Blockchain for Africa; leading frontiers for Blockchain application and adoption.
+Blockchain for Africa – leading frontiers for blockchain application and adoption

-With this purpose in mind, Blockchain technology has great potential of improving long-standing inefficiencies in Sub-Saharan Africa, improve government and corporate transparency, and reduce production costs across multiple industries.
+With this purpose in mind, blockchain technology has great potential of improving long-standing inefficiencies in Sub-Saharan Africa, improve government and corporate transparency, and reduce production costs across multiple industries.
 However, provided that Africa continues to experience political instability, the realization of a transparent future becomes opaque.